-Ember Tetra (Hyphessobrycon Amandae) Fish Species Profile
+Ember Tetra (Hyphessobrycon Amandae) Species Profile & Care Guide

 The Ember Tetra is a gorgeous fish that will light up any aquarium.
 They are a peaceful fish, active and playful, and because of its size and ease of care, it will suit both a nano tank or a community aquarium making it a popular fish for any aquarist.